sjouk/spacex-launch-tracker/README.md

 This is a [Next.js](https://nextjs.org/) and GraphQL project that tracks SpaceX launches.
+You can see it in action at www.spacex-launch-tracker.netlify.com 🚀

 ## Getting Started